 The master builder of community is LOVE.
 In community, love is developed in every aspect: eros love, philos love, agape love, doing love, and generating synergy of love.
 Love is the predominant element that transforms a group of people into a community.
 The community is a group of people that see themselves as “One”.
 This oneness is the synergy created by the resonance of each individual vibrating together with the entire group as a whole.
 Synergy, in this case, is particularly effective in strengthening the individual and the community in its common goal which is to become fully human and serve each other with spontaneous altruism.

 We aim to make available and facilitate that which may uplift and assist people to reach an abundant life.
 We seek to apply the teachings of Jesus within our individual lives as well as serve the local community and planet as a whole.
-For example: we are currently working with healers in the Okanagan by offering the Sanctuary and a downstairs “Healing Room” for their presentations and healing sessions.
-Our Sanctuary provides a perfect milieu for evenings of “Poetry and Music of Ecstasy,” at which original and traditional poetry and music are presented.
+For example: our Sanctuary provides a perfect milieu for evenings of “Poetry and Music of Ecstasy,” at which original and traditional poetry and music are presented.
 Meditation evenings are another service offered to our members and our extended community of Vernon and the Okanagan.
 You are invited to refer to our Kebzeh Calendar (first item under “Home” on our Home page) to see our scheduled events.

 Our activities include: